tensorflow/tfx/docs/guide/trainer.md

 # The Trainer TFX Pipeline Component

-The Trainer TFX pipeline component trains a TensorFlow model.
+The `Trainer` component trains a TensorFlow model

-Trainer consumes:
+Consumes:

-* Training tf.Examples transformed by a Transform pipeline component.
+* Training `tf.Example` records transformed by a Transform component
-* Eval tf.Examples transformed by a Transform pipeline component.
+* Eval `tf.Example` records transformed by a Transform component
-* A data schema create by a SchemaGen pipeline component and optionally altered by the developer.
+* A data schema create by a `SchemaGen` component which may have been altered by the developer

-Trainer emits: A SavedModel and an EvalSavedModel
+Emits: A `SavedModel` and an `EvalSavedModel`

 ## Trainer and TensorFlow

-Trainer makes extensive use of the Python [TensorFlow](https://www.tensorflow.org) API for training models.
+`Trainer` makes extensive use of the Python [TensorFlow](https://www.tensorflow.org) API for training models.

 ## Configuring a Trainer Component

-A Trainer pipeline component is typically very easy to develop and requires little customization, since all of the work is done by the Trainer TFX component.
-Your TensorFlow modeling code however may be arbitrarily complex.
+A `Trainer` component is typically very easy to develop and requires little customization.
+Your
+TensorFlow modeling code, however, may be arbitrarily complex.

-Caution: Developers are strongly encouraged to use the Estimator API at this time.
+**Caution:** Developers are strongly encouraged to use the Estimator API at this time.
 In a later release we expect Keras to be much better supported than it currently is.